Is Tonix Pharmaceuticals Holding Corp. (TNXP) a Keeper?

 TNXP’s Market Performance

-TNXP stocks went down by -4.99% for the week, with a monthly jump of 49.40% and a quarterly performance of 67.25%, while its annual performance rate touched -25.86%.
-The volatility ratio for the week stands at 12.11% while the volatility levels for the past 30 days are set at 13.45% for Tonix Pharmaceuticals Holding Corp..
-The simple moving average for the period of the last 20 days is 10.69% for TNXP stocks with a simple moving average of 26.53% for the last 200 days.
+TNXP stocks went up by 29.78% for the week, with a monthly jump of 66.47% and a quarterly performance of 119.80%, while its annual performance rate touched 45.98%.
+The volatility ratio for the week stands at 18.19% while the volatility levels for the past 30 days are set at 15.35% for Tonix Pharmaceuticals Holding Corp..
+The simple moving average for the period of the last 20 days is 29.91% for TNXP stocks with a simple moving average of 62.39% for the last 200 days.

 Analysts’ Opinion of TNXP